swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-54-retrain-the-model-from-new-data-with-dvc.md

 - [x] Labeling of supplemental data is accelerated with AI assistance
 - [x] Model is retrained with the supplemental data

-You have completed the objectives of this part.
-Continue to the conclusion to review what you have learned and explore the next steps.
+Continue to the conclusion to review what you have learned.